-Communication Mathematics and Science Humanities Social Science Technical
+Mathematics and Science

+Technical

-Elective Courses (with Advisor endorsement) 14 - 15 Credit Hours
+Elective Courses

-Total Credit Hour Requirements 60 - 61 Credit Hours
+(with Advisor endorsement) 14 - 15 Credit Hours Total Credit Hour Requirements 60 - 61 Credit Hours

 Graphic Arts/Printing Technology is a program that offers students the option of earning a Certificate, a Diploma or an Associate in Applied Science degree.
-An intensive group of foundation courses introduces the total production process from design and desktop publishing through press work and bindery operations and prepares students for the broad range of employment opportunities available in the printing industry.
+An intensive group of foundation courses introduces the total production process from design and desktop publishing, through press work and bindery operations, and prepares students for the broad range of employment opportunities available in the printing industry.
 A balance of classroom study and practical application assures the development of a solid theoretical background, good production skills and appropriate work attitudes.
-The program meets the PrintEd accreditation standards of the Graphic Arts Education and Research Foundation (GAERF).

-Through the completion of assigned production projects, students become familiar with the operation of equipment and performance standards common to the industry.
+Through the completion of assigned production projects, students become proficient in the operation of equipment and performance standards common to the industry.
 For students choosing the two-year program, an industrial internship provides supervised on-the-job training.
+The Graphic Arts/Printing Technology program first earned national accreditation in 1993 and meets the PrintEd accreditation standards of the Graphic Arts Education and Research Foundation (GAERF), - 1899 Preston White Drive, Reston, VA 20191-4367, - telephone - (703) 264-7200.
+The program was reaccredited in April 2002.